dimauromattia/SingletScalar_DM/README.md

 * [`scipy`](https://scipy.org/)
 * [`matplotlib`](https://matplotlib.org/) (to run the examples)

-To install the package along its dependencies, download or clone this repository and run the following command in the package directory:
+To install the package along its dependencies, download a release (for stable version) or clone this repository (for development version) and run the following command in the package directory: and run the following command in the package directory:

 ```shell